johnjang94/portfolio/README.md

 ### Project 1 | Redesigning an internal web-based communication portal for a telecommunication company

 - This was a team-based and a real-world project

-* Design
   <br/>
+* Objective(s):<br/>
-^ Objective(s): re-design the UI of the existing website to make it feasible, usable, intuitive, and interactive<br/>
+  > re-design the UI of the existing website to make it feasible, usable, intuitive, and interactive

-^ Mission Criteria:<br/>
+* Mission Criteria:<br/>
   > recreate the login entry<br/>
-  >recreate the UI of the pages that connect to the main menu<br/>
+  > recreate the UI of the pages that connect to the main menu<br/>
-  >recreate the structure of a page called "video" --- re-construct the architecture to make it searchable, save with custom names, etc.<br/>
+  > recreate the structure of a page called "video" --- re-construct the architecture to make it searchable, save with custom names, etc.<br/>
-  >create the product to make it responsive across devices
+  > create the product to make it responsive across devices

 ### Project 2 | Redesign a website for a travel insurance company

 - This was a small project that I did myself

-* Design
   <br/>
+* Objective(s): <br/>
-^ Objective(s): re-design the structure and the UI of the existing website to improve conveniency and to reduce the wait times<br/>
+  > re-design the structure and the UI of the existing website to improve conveniency and to reduce the wait times

-^ Mission Criteria:<br/>
+* Mission Criteria:<br/>
-  >recreate and simplify the navigation bar<br/>
+  > recreate and simplify the navigation bar<br/>
-  >recreate the site map to accommodate the most important information to be foremost spotted among customers
+  > recreate the site map to accommodate the most important information to be foremost spotted among customers

 ---